 - Registered Battlefields

 MVDC does not list buildings.
-However, Historic England have an online form (see 'Internet Links'), which should be used to apply for a heritage asset to be protected by designation including listing buildings.
+However, Historic England has an online form (see 'Internet Links'), which should be used to apply for a heritage asset to be protected by designation, including listing buildings.